Doodleverse/dash_doodler/README.md

 * RF-only version no longer available.
 Only CRF.
 App now called `doodler.py`
 * Images that are done are copied to the 'labeled' folder.
 Every 2 seconds the program checks the assets and labeled folders and only lists the difference of those two sets.
 * Image names are copied below into a box, for copy/pasting (note taking).
 The names of images done are copied to a text file, for later use

+02/12/21
+* Re-implemented RF updating by writing out data to file, then refitting to all data
+* some argument passing changes
+* RF now uses intensity, edges and texture by default (no choice)
+* updated `predict_flder.py` script - first usable version

 ## <a name="roadmap"></a>Roadmap